NombuleloMudzwiri/Django_project/README.md

 # Django Capstone Project

 Welcome to the Django Capstone Project!
-This README provides instructions on setting up and running your Django application using both a virtual environment (venv) and Docker.
+This README provides instructions on setting up and running my Ecommerce Django application using both a virtual environment (venv) and Docker.
 Additionally, it covers acquiring and adding secrets to your project.

 ## Table of Contents